telerik/ajax-docs/visual-stylebuilder/edit-existing-skin.md

 1. **Get the skin that you need to alter**

-	To get the needed files for one of the built-in skins you can go to *[Telerik® UI for ASP.NET Ajax installation folder] [your version of the controls]\Skins*where you can find all of the skins of the controls with the default installation of the Telerik controls)so you can choose the skin whose styles you need to alter.You can also use a custom skin that has already been implemented.
+	To get the needed files for one of the built-in skins you can go to *[Telerik® UI for ASP.NET AJAX installation folder] [your version of the controls]\Skins*where you can find all of the skins of the controls with the default installation of the Telerik controls)so you can choose the skin whose styles you need to alter.You can also use a custom skin that has already been implemented.

 1. Choose the **Import and Edit Skin** option form the first page inVisual Style Builder and choose to the folder containing the skin (*Black.zip* for this example) file.